Credit unions - first established on UK shores in 1964 - are financial cooperatives run by their members.

 According to Sean O'Connell, UK credit unions have been following "an inappropriate model of operating at a small, localised level with a philosophy linking loan provision to savings".

-A recent report from the Research Unit for Financial Inclusion at Liverpool John Moores University concluded that, "significant support and handholding is often required to assist financially excluded individuals to transition into credit union membership".
+A 2012 report from the Research Unit for Financial Inclusion at Liverpool John Moores University concluded that, "significant support and handholding is often required to assist financially excluded individuals to transition into credit union membership".

 Even with this support, some still find the transition problematic.
 Not least because...

-Membership dependent on location or job
+Membership is dependent on location or job

 Credit unions aren't open to everyone.